bibekmain/Find-Your-Pet/README.md

 <ins>CSS</ins>
 -Bootstrap

-For Server-side we used MySQL server and Horuko to deploy.
+For Server-side we used MySQL server and Heruko to deploy.

 ## Links
 * Deployed Application: [Find Your Next Pet](https://find-your-pet-f291172b2d8b.herokuapp.com/)